 This is important because it means that the brain is not solely dependent on the presence of glucose to operate.
 If you eat less carbohydrate, your brain can switch over to burning ketone bodies instead of glucose for fuel, which means your liver doesn't need to burn muscle tissue to make glucose for the brain.

 The thing to remember about ketosis is that it takes a few weeks for the body to become "keto-adapted" and switch to burning ketones for fuel once carbohydrate consumption is lowered.

 Also, carbohydrate intake levels have to be lowered enough (below 60 grams per day) for ketone bodies to be made at a level that the brain can use.
 If you only lower carbohydrate intake a little, then the ketotic process gets short circuited, and can't do its job of taking over as a fuel source.

-Most unfavorable low carb studies which reported the "unhealthy effects" of a low carb diet were actually poorly designed, in that they weren't long enough to account for the "keto-adaptation" period, and they didn't cut carbohydrate intake low enough to ramp up ketosis to the protective amounts.
+Most unfavorable low carb studies which reported the "unhealthy effects" of a low carb diet were actually poorly designed, in that they weren't long enough to account for the "keto-adaptation" period, and they didn't cut carbohydrate intake low enough to ramp up ketosis to the protective amounts needed by the brain.

 Starvation is a Different Scenario

 Now, in real starvation scenarios, where people go for months without food, real problems start happening when glucose is needed, because truly, no fuel is available.